GENIVI/genivi-dev-platform/README.md

 $ cd GDP
 $ git clone http://github.com/genivi/genivi-dev-platform.git
 $ cd genivi-dev-platform
-$ source init.sh qemux86-64 (check README for currently supported targets)
+$ source init.sh qemux86-64 (check below for currently supported targets)
 $ bitbake genivi-dev-platform

+If you are reading this as a developer you should be familiar with the instructions on the [GDP Master](https://at.projects.genivi.org/wiki/display/GDP/GDP+Master) page.

 More specific information on build targets, including build steps and deployment instructions for each supported target, check [here](https://at.projects.genivi.org/wiki/display/GDP/GDP+target+boards%2C+virtualization+and+peripherals)